Sonnet 561

 Sonnet 558

-And golden guilders strewn upon the ground;
+And golden treasure strewn upon the ground;

-By scythe upended, heads bowed to their fate;
+Steel scythe upraised—heads bowing to their fate;

-Condemned there to the byre beyond the gate.
+Condemned unto the byre beyond the gate.

-Hoar frost encrusts the fields, that chainmail cloak,
+Hoar frost encrusts the fields—a chainmail cloak,

-Restrains in silence, fur and feathered song;
+That stills in silence, fur and feathered song;

-So once again that gelid might descends
+So once again that gelid might descends—

 ‘Til gentle Spring returns and makes amends.